epfl-dlab/WikiHist.html/README.md

 ### Downloading the supplementary datasets
 In addition to the main dataset, we provide two more supplementary datasets:
-1. Page creation timestamp - which can be used for resolving the red links in the pages.
+1. `page_creation_timestamp.json.gz` - which can be used for resolving the red links in the pages.
-2. Resolving redirects through time - which can be used to resolve the redirect links.
+2. `redirects_thorugh_history.json.gz` - which can be used to resolve the redirect links.
 For more information about these datasets, please refer [here](https://github.com/epfl-dlab/enwiki_history_to_html/tree/master/downloading_the_data_and_supplementary_data#supplementary-data-format).

 To download the supplementary dataset just run the `download_supplementary_data` from the `downloading_the_data_and_supplementary_data` directory: